Ashkanph/md-to-html/README.md

         ```javascript
             //my codes
         ```
+* Preview the markdown file
+* A button for refreshing the uploaded md file
-* Works online
+* Works in browsers (New Firefox and Chrome fully supported)
 * Standalone html file (Does not need to stylesheet files).
- * If you want to use it or Persian language, It would be better to copy the style folder along the html file.
+ * If you want to use it for Persian language, It would be better to copy the style folder along the html file.
 The Vazir ont will make the texts look more beautiful.